Microbial community and hemorrhoids

 What does comprehensive support for hemorrhoids mean?

-Holistic support for hemorrhoids means relieving causes, functionally protecting the rectum, and specifically complementing local measures – instead of treating symptoms in isolation.
-Hemorrhoids are a proctological condition that should be medically supervised.
-Holistic measures – consisting of stool regulation, gut-friendly nutrition, lifestyle adjustments, and local mucous membrane care with medical products such as CANNEFF® SUP – are understood as a supportive overall concept, not as a substitute for medical therapy.
+Comprehensive support for hemorrhoids means relieving causes, functionally protecting the rectum, and specifically complementing local measures – instead of treating symptoms in isolation.
+Hemorrhoids are a proctological condition that should be managed under medical supervision.
+Holistic measures – consisting of stool regulation, gut-friendly nutrition, lifestyle adjustments, and local mucous membrane care with medical products like CANNEFF® SUP – are understood as a supportive overall concept, not as a substitute for medical therapy.

 What_does_holistic_support_for_hemorrhoids_mean